TimMikeladze/typescript-react-package-starter/README.md

 ## What's included?

 - ⚡️[tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 Used to bundle package as ESM and CJS modules.
+Supports TypeScript, Code Splitting, PostCSS, and more out of the box.
 - 📖 [Storybook](https://storybook.js.org/) - Build UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 - 🧪 [Jest](https://jestjs.io/) - A testing framework for JavaScript.
 Preconfigured to work with TypeScript and JSX.
 - 🔼 [Release-it](https://github.com/release-it/release-it/) - release-it is a command line tool to automatically generate a new GitHub Release and populates it with the changes (commits) made since the last release.